apache/arrow/docs/source/developers/guide/step_by_step/testing.rst

       All tests are also run as part of our continuous integration (CI) pipelines.

-      The Arrow R Developer guide also has a section on running tests.
-You can check it out `here <https://arrow.apache.org/docs/r/articles/developing.html#running-tests>`_.
+      The `Arrow R Developer guide also has a section <https://arrow.apache.org/docs/r/articles/developing.html#running-tests>`_ on running tests.

       **Good practice**